OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: : A LANGUAGE MODEL WITH ACADEMIC KNOWLEDGE

-\vpara{Second Stage: Enrich OAG-BERT with entity knowledge.} In the second stage of pre-training, we use papers and related entities from the OAG corpus.
+\vpara{Second Stage: Enrich \method with entity knowledge.} In the second stage of pre-training, we use papers and related entities from the OAG corpus.
 Compared to the corpus used in the first stage, we do not have full texts for all papers in OAG.
 Thus, we only use paper title and abstract as the paper text information.
-From this corpus, we picked all authors with at least 3 papers published.
-Then we filtered out all papers not linked to these selected authors.
+From this corpus, we select all authors with at least 3 papers published.
+Then we filter out all papers not linked to these selected authors.
 Finally, we got 120 million papers, 10 million authors, 670 thousand FOS, 53 thousand venues, and 26 thousand affiliations.
 Each paper and its connected entities are concatenated into a single training instance, following the input construction method described above.
-In this stage, we integrate the three strategies mentioned in Section \ref{sec:strategies} to endow OAG-BERT the ability to ``notice'' the entities, rather than regarding them as pure texts.
+In this stage, we integrate the three strategies mentioned in Section \ref{sec:strategies} to endow \method the ability to ``notice'' the entities, rather than regarding them as pure texts.
+For tasks that require document-level representations, we present a version of \method with additional task-agnostic triplet contrast pre-training, which uses papers from the same authors in OAG as the positive pair and papers from authors with similar names as the negative pair.

 Our pre-training is conducted with 32 Nvidia Tesla V100 GPUs and an accumulated batch size of 32768.
 We use the default BERT pre-training configurations in deepspeed.
 We run 16K steps for the first stage pre-training and another 4K steps for the second stage.